ProjectJ17/Jcoin/README.md

 # Jcoin
-Public cod for Jcoin
+Public code for Jcoin

-//Made by Alexey A. Bulatnikov and Sergey M. Vasiliev for Jcorp LTD Bulgaria
-//This token is made for support of Project J ICO.
+Made by Alexey A. Bulatnikov and Sergey M. Vasiliev for Jcorp LTD Bulgaria This token is made for support of Project J ICO.
-//Any token holder will be eligible for a dividend depending on the number of shares he/she holds.
+Any token holder will be eligible for a dividend depending on the number of shares he/she holds.
-//Jcorp LTD will distribute 50% of all profit to our token holders on a quarter basis.
+Jcorp LTD will distribute 50% of all profit to our token holders on a quarter basis.

 pragma solidity ^0.4.16;